 Damn.
 He kicked upward and out of the dust, casting every single one of the childish, school corridor jinxes he knew.

-Viktor tried to throw himself out of the way, but the jelly legs jinx and the dancing jinx struck him on the side.
-His limbs swayed like tentacles, then Viktor raised his wand and they fell still.
+Viktor tried to throw himself out of the way, but the jelly legs jinx and the dancing jinx struck him on the side and his limbs swayed like tentacles.
+He raised his wand and they fell still.
 A steely glint entered his eyes.

 A single ray of hot water flashed past Harry’s shoulder.
 The monolith shattered like a dropped glass.
 The glowing pieces floated down into the lake bed like falling stars.